agiliumtrade-ai/copyfactory-python-sdk/README.rst

 Please note that trade copying to MT5 netting accounts is not supported in the current API version

+Please check Features section of the `https://metaapi.cloud/docs/copyfactory/ <https://metaapi.cloud/docs/copyfactory/>`_ documentation for detailed description of all settings you can make.

 REST API documentation
 ======================